This is a comprehensive list of the best programming languages you can learn in 2023 with potential salary, market demand, and popularity.

-Scala is frequently used to design Web applications, Data streaming with Akka, Parallel batch processing, Concurrency and distributed application, Data analysis with Spark, AWS, and Ad hoc scripting in REPL.
-Programming enthusiasts, having an interest in these areas and willing for high salary packages (Off Course!) should put their efforts into enriching Scala Knowledge and Skills.
+Scala is frequently used to design Web applications, Data streaming with Akka, Parallel batch processing, Concurrency and distributed applications, Data analysis with Spark, AWS, and Ad hoc scripting in REPL.
+Programming enthusiasts, who have an interest in these areas and are willing to high salary packages (Off Course!) should put their efforts into enriching Scala Knowledge and Skills.

 As Data is the fuel of the 21st Century, R has become the lingua franca of data science.
 It is currently facing rising demands, which indicates that the future is brighter.
 It is a free open-source statistical programming language.
 That is why it is most commonly used by statisticians and data miners.
 R is supported by a general public license and its source code is written in C and FORTRAN.
 Its highly complex problem-solving capacity makes it admirable.